syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Enables or disables the behaviours of connector see<a href="global.html#ConnectorConstraints">ConnectorConstraints</a>
+Enables or disables the behaviors of connector see<a href="global.html#ConnectorConstraints">ConnectorConstraints</a>